 Personal Navigator –

-Every night the personal navigator will be delivered to your room (now you have to request that our stateroom host provides it), we often will grab it before dinner and plan out our next day.
+Every night the personal navigator used to be delivered to your room (now you have to request that our stateroom host provides it), we often will grab it before dinner and plan out our next day.
 (There is a lot going on, so planning is a good idea) You can also use the app to plan out your day.

 Great Bar to Check Out –

 The Skyline Bar on the Disney Dream and Disney Fantasy is a great bar to check out.
 It has a rotating skyline behind the bar that rotates every 15 minutes.